 Refunds will not be given after September 30th.

-As mentioned, each dance group has a representative that is the liaison between the club executive as well as the instructor.
-Group Reps are expected to be at monthly meetings, assist with communicating with their groups when needed as well as other minor responsibilities.
+As mentioned, each dance group has a representative, a group representative, usually known as Group Mom, who is the liaison between the Executive as well as with the instructor.
+Group Moms are expected to be at the monthly meetings, assist with communicating with their groups as needed as well as other minor responsibilities.
 When you receive a message from your group rep, please try to respond within 24 hours.
-Responses help with planning and getting information out to the club faster.
+Responses help with planning, making informed decisions and getting information out to everyone faster.

 THE GOLDEN RULE